1. What does “False Advertising” mean?

 Even if a Merchant selects $0 for shipping costs, Wish does not currently support discounted or free shipping as an authorized marketing strategy.
 This at times confuses consumers and can affect Wish’s ability to provide a high-quality customer support experience.

-Photoshopping icons for Wish’s “Verified by Wish” or “Wish Express” programs infringes on Wish’s intellectual property rights.
-In addition, if the products or shipping service do not meet the consumer’s expectations, it affects Wish’s ability to provide a high-quality customer support experience.
+Photoshopping icons for Wish’s “Wish Express” or “Free Pickup” programs infringes on Wish’s intellectual property rights.
+In addition, if the products or shipping service does not meet the consumer’s expectations, it affects Wish’s ability to provide a high-quality customer support experience.

 The use of watermarks or logos for other e-commerce sites may not be used on images uploaded to Wish.
 This infringes on these other company’s intellectual property and confuses consumers on Wish.